 - Holistic.
 You will learn and develop everything in balance: speaking, listening, reading, writing, each of them pulling along the other.

-In short, we encourage our Chinese language students to use self-learning apps and to speak Chinese with native Chinese people — but we also expect them to arrive on time for class with their Chinese teacher.
+Can you learn Chinese on your own?
+Yes, but we encourage our Chinese language students to use self-learning apps and to speak Chinese with native Chinese people — but we also expect them to arrive on time for class with their Chinese teacher.